A complete how-to guide for learning languages from A1-C2

 A2: Adding in some difficulty

 A2 becomes a bit messier.
 Aside from the present tense, you will have to learn the past tense.
-At this stage, I would recommend getting a language buddy.
+At this stage, I would recommend getting a language buddy (look for native speakers if possible).

 Going on a business trip speaking with native speakers